InfusedStormblessed/RetroArch-Mortal-Kombat-Theme/README.md

-# lakka-Mk-Wallpaper theme
+# RetroArch Mortal Kombat theme
-Set of wallpapers for lakka, focused on rpi, can be used in any variant.
-I will be grateful to have help to finish it and improve it, some consoles are missing.
+A fork of the Lakka MK theme by Renetrox, but with some more obscure consoles reurposed to more commonplace consoles, like arcade to Wii.